People often take copywriting for granted, since it’s become part of our everyday lives.

 Good copywriting makes the reader react: If your copywriting speaks directly to your audience and engages them, it will also make them react.
 Effective copy evokes emotions in the reader- amusement, anticipation, curiosity, shock, disbelief etc.

-Emotions are what make a reader invested.
+Emotions are what makes a reader invested.
 Good copy will make people feel emotions and hence leave an impact.
 It asks questions for the reader to think about.

 Most of all, it builds a desire within the reader to respond to your call-to-action (CTA).